nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <hr>

-**Sort TAs**
+**Sort candidates**

 **MSS**

-1. User requests to sort TAs by a specific field
+1. User requests to sort candidates by a specific field
-2. TAlent Assistant™ returns a list of TAs sorted in order with regard to the specified attribute field
+2. TAlent Assistant™ returns a list of candidates sorted in ascending order with regard to the specified attribute field

    Use case ends.